jlangch/venice/doc/readme/recursion.md

 ## Automated tail call optimization (TCO)

-Venice has experimental automated tail call optimization built-in, but it is not yet enabled for production builds.
+Venice has experimental support for automated tail call optimization, but it is not yet enabled for production builds.
+The recursive calls must be in tail position.

+Variant 1:

 ```clojure
 (do